|

 (1321-?) - Michel IX of Harnes?, the son of Michel VIIl.
 Although Michel IX is never referred to as the constable of Flanders, it is assumed that he succeeded to that office after the death of his father.

 Michel IX of Harnes died sometime between 1330 and 1340, most likely a victim of the Black Plaque or the Hundred Years War between France and England.
-After his death, the direct line of the Counts of Harnes dies out, and it is difficult to ascertain what happens to the office of constable.
+After his death, the direct line of the Mayors of Harnes dies out, and it is difficult to ascertain what happens to the office of constable.
 Possibly, it passed to the house of Antoing, a Flemish family closely related to the lords of Harnes.
 These nobles, as Viscounts of Ghent, were castellans of Gravensteen, a mighty castle located in Ghent on the banks of the Scheldt River.
 Because this stronghold was the mightiest fortress in Flanders, as well as the primary residence of the counts of Flanders, its castellans were essentially the chief military officers of Flanders and second in power only to the Count himself.

 The House of Ghistelle, which inherited the lands of Harnes from the Antoing family, was sympathetic to the English cause, and it seem unlikely that the Count of Flanders, who at the time supported France, would have allowed the lords of Ghistelle to become the constables of Flanders.
 When a constable reappears in the French court a hundred years later, he is one the lords of Antoing.